-As an alternative to suppression under the Code, if a property owner can establish that there is a risk to a person's safety or property, they may make an application to suppress their personal information at the source, namely in DNRME's valuation roll, under s188 of the Land Valuation Act 2010, at www.dnrme.qld.gov.au.
+As an alternative to suppression under the Code, if a property owner can establish that there is a risk to a person's safety or property, they may make an application to suppress their personal information at the source, namely in the Department of Resource's valuation roll, under s188 of the Land Valuation Act 2010, at www.resources.qld.gov.au.
 If approved the suppression direction by the Valuer-General will be effective for five years and may be renewed on a further application.